mviamonte/ServerlessApp/README.md

 This index will be at the definition of the site using static site S3 feature. **@Andy** is going to "make up" a little bit the index.html

 ## **Stage 2** --> Connect the index.html with the backend
 How should I connect the functions  (backend) of my index.html.
 Using an internal API?
 HTTP API or REST?
 The connection is direct from the bucket?
+For the moment, in the s3 static website configuration (the index.html bucket) I can add redirection rules pointing to API (HTTP or REST) external URL.
+Basically I can redirect to another object within the bucket or to a external resource (URL)

 ## **Stage 3** --> The backend logic and the code
 Backend "Logic"